 The vehicle is taking a turn: Spider gear plays an important role here.
 Along with the rotation of the ring gear, it rotates on its own axis.
 So the spider gear is having a combined rotation.

 When properly meshed side gear should have the same peripheral velocity as that of the spider gear.
 When the spider gear is spinning as well as rotating, peripheral velocity as the left side of spider gear is the sum of spinning and rotational velocities.

 But on the right side, it is a difference between the two.
 Or left side gear will have higher speed compared to the right side gear.
 This is how the differential manages to turn the left and right wheels at different speeds.

 Following are the types of differential:

 1. Open Differential

-These types of differentials are the most essential and only allow individual wheel speed or slip to be changed.
+These types of differences are the most common that are easily found in passenger cars.
+It only allows individual wheel speed or slips to be changed.
 In good road conditions, this allows the outer wheel to spin at a faster speed than the inner wheel.

 The problem occurs when road conditions are not good such as on wet, snow, ice, or sand.
 Using an open differential in your car, engine torque is transferred even though the wheel has zero traction so that the sliding tire can spin freely.

 Open differentials are found in many cars on the road today, so the cost of repairing the differential is less than other types.